maneesh51/maneesh51.github.io/content/events/pks-workshop-2025/index.md

 ---
-title: "Workshop on Unifying Perspectives on Large-scale Dynamical Systems 2025"
+title: "Unifying the Principles of Learning with and without Brains 2025"

-event: Workshop on Unifying Perspectives on Large-scale Dynamical Systems
+event: Workshop on learning beyond brain-based systems
 event_url: https://www.pks.mpg.de/uplwwb25

 location: Max Planck Institute for the Physics of Complex Systems, Dresden, Germany

-summary: Poster presentation on 'Efficient Network Generation with Performance-Dependent Evolution' at the PKS workshop on large-scale dynamical systems.
+summary: Poster presentation on 'How to build compact and efficient networks for enhanced information processing capabilities?
 abstract: ''

 # Talk start and end times.